 You may be wondering about the role of a fish oil supplement in conjunction with fish consumption.
 I highly recommend a fish oil supplement to a majority of the women I work with.
 It’s true that you can get the recommended dose of DHA (at least 300 mg/day) from a supplement, but by doing so you’re missing out on other important nutrients such as protein, vitamin B6, vitamin B12, selenium, iron, iodine, and zinc.

 In fact, the selenium in fish may even have protective effects against mercury toxicity.
 We also know that iodine needs are increased by 50% during pregnancy to support mom and baby’s thyroid function (especially during the first trimester) as well as fetal brain development.
 If you’re not consuming iodized salt or other sources of iodine like seaweed this can be an issue, especially since many women entering pregnancy are iodine deficient.

-It can be hard to consume 8-12 oz of fatty, low-mercury fish each week due to aversions, nausea, finances, or simply just forgetting.
+It can be hard to consume 8-12 oz of fatty, low-mercury fish each week.
+You might have aversions, nausea, financial limitations, or simply just forget.
 In that case, a fish oil supplement can be very beneficial for optimal health for mom and baby.
 Look for a fish oil supplement that meets the following criteria:

 - Third-party tested

 - Meets international pharmaceutical standards that set maximum allowances on heavy metals, dioxins, PCBs, such as the European Pharmacopoeia Standard (EPS), Council for Responsible Nutrition (CRN) and the Global Organization for EPA and DHA Omega-3 (GOED)

 - Free from fishy smell or taste, which can mean it’s oxidized

 - Sourced with sustainability in mind